SayanPal27/Speech-Based-Connect4/README.md

 - Initializes the game and HMM parameters.
 - Enters the game loop where Player 1's moves are predicted using the HMM and Player 2's moves are decided by the AI.
 - Ends the game when a player wins or the board is full.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to the creators of the datasets and the libraries used in this project.
-- Inspiration from classic board games and advancements in speech recognition technology.